rfb-vibe/telecom-customer-churn/README.md

 Finding predictable patterns using a classification model will benefit SyriaTel's business practices to minimize customer churn.

-To determine which classification model best predicts potential customer churn, I will evaluate models' performance using the F1 score.
-The F1 score is the harmonic average of two other metrics, precision and recall, and is suited well to evaluate imbalanced datasets.
+To determine which classification model best predicts potential customer churn, **I will evaluate models' performance using the F1 score**.
+More on this metric to follow.

-Precision summarizes the fraction of examples assigned the positive class that belong to the positive class whereas the recall summarizes how well the positive class was predicted and is the same calculation as sensitivity.
-Both precision and recall values fall in the range [0,1], with 0 indicating no precision/recall and 1 perfect precision/recall.
-These values can be combined into one metric, the F1 score, which is the harmonic average of the precision and recall scores.
-The F1 score also ranges [0,1].

-The closer to 1 the F1 score, the more perfect the model is classifying samples.

 # Data Understanding